arthurgao09/CS100-Final-Project/README.md

 ## Why is it important or interesting to you?

-As we head back to school for the fall quarter, we needed a method to keep track of tasks on our plate.
-We decided to make a todo list program to increase our productivity.
+Arthur's COVID-19 lab involvement brings up the pressing concern of who warrants vaccination before others.
+We created this Distribution program to determine, based on three factors, who should receive the vaccination.

 ## What languages/tools/technologies do you plan to use?
 * C/C++